Ranked #237 car in the UK · Saloon · 286 units sold last year

 What does the Lexus ES cost to run?

-Expect around 53 mpg combined, £195 a year in road tax, about £290 for a standard annual service.
+Expect around 51 mpg combined on the ES 300h Premier, £200 a year in road tax, about £290 for a standard annual service.
 The full cost-of-ownership table above breaks this down per year and per mile for the exact year and mileage you choose.

 Answers are generated from this car's Forecourt data — DVSA MOT records, DfT licensing statistics and our valuation model — and update with the weekly data refresh.